ldtteam/MinecoloniesWiki/pages/src/source/buildings/mine.md

 layout: building
 ---
 {% capture content %}
-The Mine is where you can hire a [Miner](../../source/workers/miner) to work the mine, or a [Quarrier](../../source/workers/quarrier) to work the [Quarry](../../source/buildings/quarry).
+The Mine is where you can hire a {% worker_link miner %} to work the mine, or a {% worker_link quarrier %} to work the {% building_link quarry %}.
 If you hire a Quarrier, there will be no Miner at this Mine.

 At the Mine, the Miner will mine for ores and materials.
 Once they are hired, the Miner will first create a shaft downward to a specific depth depending on the level of the Mine.
 Once the main shaft is completed, the Miner will then branch out.